khannum/Data_Projects/README.md

 Within this erpository you will find a variety of folders...

+- Data Visualizations: Contains various data Viz reports and dashboards from a variety of platforms
+- API's: Contains misc scripts and files that work with API's
-- Machine Learning: These projects were written primarily in Python and implement a variety of machine learning techniques
+- Machine Learning: Contains files written primarily in Python and implement a variety of machine learning techniques
-- R Projects: These projects are misc files from R Studio projects over the years
+- R Projects: Contains misc files from R Studio projects over the years

 Enjoy.